-- 39. Applicants and licensees must make themselves familiar with their responsibilities under the Equalities Act and relevant guidance for businesses, which can be found on the Equality and Human Rights Commission website: www.equalityhumanrights.com - 40.
+Applicants and licensees must make themselves familiar with their responsibilities under the Equalities Act and relevant guidance for businesses, which can be found on the Equality and Human Rights Commission website: www.equalityhumanrights.com.

 In carrying out its functions under the Licensing Act 2003, the Authority will be mindful of its duties under the Equality Act 2010 "to have due regard to" the need to eliminate discrimination, advance equality of opportunity and foster good relations regarding age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-3.2.14 Avoiding duplication
+3.2.14 Avoiding Duplication

-- 41. Whilst the Licensing Authority seeks the integration of this Policy with other strategies, the Authority also makes a firm commitment to avoid duplication with other regulatory regimes, so far as is possible. - 42.
+Whilst the Licensing Authority seeks the integration of this Policy with other strategies, the Authority also makes a firm commitment to avoid duplication with other regulatory regimes, so far as is possible.
 Located in the Appendices is a non-exhaustive list of other relevant legislation that licence applicants are advised to review when preparing their application.
-Three of the most relevant of these to licensing and the night-time economy are highlighted below.